How to Stop Using Food as a Reward: The Psychology of Empowered Eating

 how to stop using food as a reward: allow all foods and focus on food neutrality

 Dietary restrictions and self-imposed food rules can inadvertently worsen our relationship with food and intensify our desire to use food as a reward.
-When certain foods are labeled as off-limits, they not only become more psychologically enticing, but our preoccupation with them increases.9
+When certain foods are labeled as off-limits, they not only become more psychologically enticing, but our preoccupation with them increases.[5]
+Therefore, letting go of the food rules is a great next step towards learning how to stop using food as a reward.

-Therefore, the next step towards learning how to stop using food as a reward is to let go of the food rules.
 Instead of operating within the confines of what’s “allowed” or “forbidden,” aim to foster a positive relationship with all foods.
-Embrace that food isn’t inherently good or bad and view it more neutrally (also known as food neutrality).
+Embrace that food isn’t inherently good or bad and view it more neutrally.
 This will help diminish its allure as a special “reward.”
+Over time, by aligning more with intuitive eating and listening your body’s cues, you can break free from the cycle of using food as a reward.

 3. Use Non-Food Reward Strategies